空影

 Generation complete.

-You can use the locale command to check the current locale being used, or use the locale -a command to check the available locales.
+You can use the locale command to check the current locale.
+You can also use the locale -a command to check the available locales.

 sion@sion:~$ locale